 Adrian Smith and Gordon Gill’s most groundbreaking designs — including the first building to be measured in kilometres

 “We’re problem-solvers who happen to be architects.
 Sometimes the solution is not just a building”

 Researchers at Waterloo University use VR to test how dense environments affect mood

 By 2050, the urban population will almost double to 6.3 billion.
-Cities are gaining 77 million new residents each year, equivalent to the population of Germany.
+Cities must accommodate 77 million new residents each year

 As construction becomes increasingly global, a coalition of New York-based designers and educators has formed to ask one urgent question …